gae4it/digitalmarketingtools/src/content/blog/4 Human Types 5ce16670b19f4c7bb0e17df625f5ad4d.md

 ---
 title: "4 Human Types"
-excerpt: "In marketing and consumer behavior, there are various models and frameworks used to categorize and understand different types of individuals based on their behavior, preferences, and characteristics.
-One such model is the \"Four Human Types\" framework, which simplifies the diversity of consumers into four broad categories."
+excerpt: 'In marketing and consumer behavior, there are various models and frameworks used to categorize and understand different types of individuals based on their behavior, preferences, and characteristics.
+One such model is the "Four Human Types" framework, which simplifies the diversity of consumers into four broad categories.'
 publishDate: "2021-07-15T10:00:00.000Z"
 image: "https://picsum.photos/800/600?random=2"
 category: "digital-marketing"
 author: "Gae4IT"
-tags: [marketing, consumer-behavior, human-types, pioneers, prospectors, settlers, plumbers]
+tags:
+  [
+    marketing,
+    consumer-behavior,
+    human-types,
+    pioneers,
+    prospectors,
+    settlers,
+    plumbers,
+  ]
 ---

 # 4 Human Types